 - Gas stations display prices of gas per liter.

 👉 Not sure where to go in Puerto Rico?
 Check out some of my top places to explore in Puerto Rico for ideas!

 Visitors from the United States can use their driver’s license to drive in Puerto Rico since the island is a territory of the United States.
 International visitors will need an International Driving Permit along with their country’s license.

-Even if some car rentals don’t ask for a license, it’s safer to have it, in case you get pull-over by the local police.
+Even if some car rentals don’t ask for a license, it’s safer to have it in case you get pulled-over by the local police.

 Where to Rent a Car in Puerto Rico

-When you arrive in Puerto Rico, you’ll find plenty of rental cars companies, right at the airport and some others in San Juan.
-Some of them are internationally known like Avis and some are local, but, if you don’t have experience with any of them, you can use Discover Cars Puerto Rico to compare prices and get the best deal on your rental.
+When you arrive in Puerto Rico, you’ll find plenty of rental car companies right at the airport and others in San Juan.
+Some of them are internationally known like Avis and some are local.
+If you don’t have experience with any of them, then you can use Discover Cars Puerto Rico to compare prices and get the best deal on your rental.

 Car Insurance Rules